sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

     1. Click the blue “Load Modules” button
     1. NETCONF Operation: “get-config”
     1. Device: “c9300”
-    1. Wait for the tree to appear in the grey box on the left. (note: if you get an Error 500 popup, it's because the tree has not yet loaded.
-The tree must be loaded for the following steps.
-It takes a few minutes for the Native YANG module to load, wait a minute until the tree view is loaded)
+    1. Wait for the tree to appear in the grey box on the left. (note: if you get an Error 500 popup, just ignore it and close the popup.
     1. Once the YANG tree is created, select "interface" (note: select CONTROL + F to find "interface" on the page)
     1. From within the "interface" dropdown, select "GigabitEthernet" (note: select CONTROL + F to find "GigabitEthernet" on the page)
     1. In the name section under "GigabitEthernet", add “1/0/1”